 “We grew up together.
 She’s like a best friend to me.
 You got all of us worried.
 Bring my cousin sister home to us, please,” said Daneca Harris.

-Anyone with information regarding Kayla’s whereabouts is urged to contact the Detroit Police Department at (313) 596-1800.
+Anyone with information about this case is urged to contact the Detroit Police Department at (313) 596-1800 or their local authorities.
 Crime Stoppers of Michigan has offered a cash reward of up to $2,500 for information that leads to Kayla’s location.

 Please share this story regarding Kayla Nicole Swanigan to continue the conversation about her disappearance.
 She is our sister and her life matters.